- ABOUT THE HRO

 Like a name, pronouns are a fundamental part of a person’s identity.
 They are a primary way that people identify each other.
 Using correct pronouns communicates that we see and respect a person for who they are.
 Especially for trans, non-binary, or other non-cisgender people, using the correct pronouns validates and affirms they are a person equally deserving of respect and dignity.

 Everyone has the right to define their gender identity and to express their gender.
 Recognition and respect for an individual’s gender identity and expression begins with using their names and pronouns correctly.
 Being identified by the correct pronoun (consistent with an individual’s gender identity and expression) is a right recognized in law and protected by the B.C.
 Human Rights Code.

 People do not always use the pronoun that you may expect based on their name or appearance.
 It is important not to make assumptions about which pronouns people use.
-Misgendering someone by using incorrect pronouns can be considered discrimination on the basis of sex and/or gender identity and expression in violation of the B.C.
-Human Rights Code.4
+Misgendering someone by using incorrect pronouns can be considered discrimination on the basis of sex and/or gender identity and expression and is in violation of the B.C.
+Human Rights Code.

 By modelling the correct use of pronouns, you can help create an inclusive and respectful environment for everyone at SFU.

 How to ask about pronouns

 It may not always be appropriate to ask someone what their pronouns are.
 If you are comfortable, sharing your own name and pronouns can help signal that you are interested in that information and that someone can share their pronouns with you.
 For example, “my name is Marty and my pronouns are he/him/his.”